The animals shall be treated in the open air or in well ventilated rooms, after taking out the decorative birds’ cages and covering fish tanks.

 Treated animals shall not be allowed to lick away the drug until their fur dries up completely.
 Within a 48-hour period after application of Ivermek-spray, treated animal must not be bathed or allowed to come close to small children.
 In case of otodectic mange in carnivores and psoptorosis in decorative rodents, Ivermekspray is applied to pinna inner surface and skin of external auditory canal (which have to be cleared from scabs and crust first) at the dose of 0.5 to 1.0 mL (4 to 9 actuations) depending on animal body weight and size of the pinna.

-Ivermek-spray shall be applied twice with 3-5 days interval.
-If necessary, the course of treatment can be repeated.
-The drug must always be applied to the both ears even if only one ear is affected with otodectic mange.
+Ivermek-spray is applied twice with a 3- to 5-day interval.
+The drug must be applied to both ears.
+If necessary, the treatment can be repeated.
+The drug must always be applied to both ears even if only one ear is affected with otodectic mange.

 At otodectic mange complicated with otitis, it is recommended to apply antibacterial and antiinflammatory drugs.If necessary, the treatment can be repeated.

 In case of depluming itch (knemidocoptic mange) in decorative birds, Ivermektin-spray shall be applied 2 to 4 times with a 3- to 5-day interval until complete clinical recovery of the treated animal (the fact shall be confirmed by acarologic analysis, giving two negative results).